-2016/2017 Progress
+2017/2018 Progress

-The Intergenerational Trust Fund for the People of the Republic of Nauru (the Fund) has been established with the purpose of generating future investment earnings that can be used to provide a source of revenue to the Republic of Nauru, for investments in education, health, environment and infrastructure.
-The Fund will help to smooth out windfall income streams in the medium term and supplement future revenue.
+The Intergenerational Trust Fund for the People of the Republic of Nauru has been established with the purpose of generating future investment earnings that can be used to provide a source of revenue to the Republic of Nauru, for investments in education, health, environment and infrastructure.
+The Fund will help to smooth out windfall income streams in the medium term and replace all or part or supplement volatile future revenue.

-The Fund Committee has acknowledged that the Fund has a long term investment horizon.
+The Trust Fund Committee has acknowledged that the Fund has a long term investment horizon.
 The long term horizon allows a high exposure to growth assets so as to generate strong real investment returns.
-The investment strategy for the Fund will be undertaken in the following stages (years stated are approximate timings):
+The investment strategy for the Fund will be undertaken in the following stages (years stated are approximate timings) with the Fund currently transitioning from Stage 1 to Stage 2:

-- Stage 1 years 0 3: The objective of stage 1 is to build the capital base of the Fund by investing within a diversified investment option with an allocation of 70-75% to growth assets. - Stage 2 years 4 15: The objective will be to increase the allocation to growth assets through a more bespoke asset allocation to increase the real return potential of the Fund. - Stage 3 years 16 20: The Fund will gradually reduce the allocation to growth assets as it approaches maturity.
+- Stage 1 years 0 3 (completed): The objective of stage 1 is to build the capital base of the Fund by investing within a diversified investment option with an allocation of 70-75% to growth assets. - Stage 2 years 4 15 (current): The objective will be to increase the allocation to growth assets through a more bespoke asset allocation to increase the real return potential of the Fund. - Stage 3 years 16 20: The Fund will gradually reduce the allocation to growth assets as it approaches maturity.
 Sufficient liquidity will be required as the Fund prepares for distributions to begin. - Stage 4 years 20 and beyond: Consistent with stage 3 a significant proportion of the fund will be retained in growth assets with ongoing review to ensure sufficient liquidity to enable annual distributions of earnings.